NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 [comment]: # (remove restriction on spaces in path and project name once that is fixed.
 Item #59 on 2.0 google doc.)

-Note: The PAT 2.0 release requires that both the file name and path for the project don't have any spaces.
+Note: The PAT 2.0 release currently requires that both the file name and path for the project don't have any spaces.

 ![Make New Project](img/pat2/launch_03.png)